jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 ### PS2 games are not working or buggy in the RetroArch Core.
- It's a known issue with if you are using the libretro core but you can use the the standalone pcsx2 emulator to solve this issue.
+It's a known issue with if you are using the libretro core but you can use the the standalone pcsx2 emulator to solve this issue.<br>
 Be sure to check that the bios files are in the correct folder.
 Read more on the `How-to's 💬` - `How to: Manage BIOS and Firmware`

 <br>

 ### I configured RetroArch but the configuration was not saved.
- Configuring RetroArch can be dangerous for an inexperienced user, so RetroDECK is set to don't save the RetroArch configuration upon exiting.<br/
+Configuring RetroArch can be dangerous for an inexperienced user, so RetroDECK is set to don't save the RetroArch configuration upon exiting.<br>
- The configuration must be saved willingly by going to: `Main Menu` -  `Configuration File` - `Save Current Configuration`.<br/
+The configuration must be saved willingly by going to: `Main Menu` -  `Configuration File` - `Save Current Configuration`.<br>
 If you find some better configurations however, you may contribute by sharing it on the `💙-i-want-to-help` channel on our [Discord Server](discord.gg/Dz3szYsP8g) that may be included in the next version.

 <br>

 ### Will you support Lightguns (Sinden, Gun4IR, Samco etc...)?
 The long term answer is yes, but there are several issues that need to be addressed from various dependencies that are beyond the scope of what RetroDECK can do by it self.
 We are talking to several projects and hope to have those issues addressed in the future.
 Right now the best way to use lightgun hardware is to use Batocera as they have developed native support in their OS.

 <br>